zowe/sample-spring-boot-api-service/docs/zos-native-os-linkage.md

 Here is the example `javah` command for this project:
 `javah -o ./zossrc/chdr/wtojni.h -classpath ./build/classes/java/main/ org.zowe.sample.apiservice.wto.ZosWto`

+---

+**Note**: The javah tool is deprecated as of JDK 9 and might be removed in a future JDK release.
+The tool has been superseded by the -h option added to javac in JDK 8

+---

 After you implement the function(s) from the header file, you must build the native code on z/OS into a "shared object" which is analogous to a Window's DLL.

 The "shared object" is located within the project and loaded at run time.
 The file name for the "shared object" must be prefixed with `lib` and end in `.so`, e.g. `libwtojni.so` even though the name to be loaded is simply `wtojni`.